Bluefinger/bevy_rand/bevy_prng/README.md

 ## Supported PRNG Algorithms/Crates

 All the below crates implement the necessary traits to be compatible with `bevy_prng`.
-Additional PRNG crates can be added via PR's to this crate/repo, provided the PRNGs implement `Debug`, `Clone`, `PartialEq` and have optional `Serialize`/`Deserialize` `serde` traits implemented and behind feature flags.
+Additional PRNG crates can be added via PR's to this crate/repo, provided the PRNGs implement `Debug`, `Clone`, `PartialEq` and have optional `Serialize`/`Deserialize` `serde` traits implemented and put behind appropriate feature flags.

 ### Cryptographically Secure PRNGs